Tasm-Devil/micropython-RFID-LCD/README.md

 The module ``mfrc522.py`` is for accessing the cheap RFID module via SPI-Bus.
 The chips are technically able to talk I2C but the board doesn't provide this funtionality be default.
 You have to un-solder or drill into the board to enable it.
 So i continued with SPI.
 This micropython-class to access RFID readers came from here: [https://github.com/wendlers/micropython-mfrc522](https://github.com/wendlers/micropython-mfrc522).

 ## Display
-The files ``esp8266_i2c_lcd.py`` and ``lcd_api`` are borrowed from [python_lcd](https://github.com/dhylands/python_lcd) and provide access to the HD77480-compatible LC-Display with an PCF8574 Backpack.
+The files ``esp8266_i2c_lcd.py`` and ``lcd_api.py`` are borrowed from [python_lcd](https://github.com/dhylands/python_lcd) and provide access to the HD77480-compatible LC-Display with an PCF8574 Backpack.
 On some Backpacks, an alternate chip (MCP23008) is used, but not in this project.
 Please make sure, you set DISPLAY_I2C_ADDR to the corresponding address of your module.
 I have a PCF8574A with a default address of 0x3F.

 The PCF8574 has addresses 0x20 ..
 0x27
 The PCF8574A has addresses 0x38 ..
 0x3F